Skip to main content

 Nicolas Sykes has worked as a professional performer in the music industry for over ten years.
 He graduated from the University of Nottingham with a Masters Degree in Music in 2012.
 Nicolas has performed internationally in a variety of genres and styles.
 He collaborates regularly with industry professionals such as Richard Armstrong (Music Editor for Film), Tertia May (Artist), Subculture (Music Producer) and Divkid (Modular Synthesis Youtuber).
 Nicolas also enjoys composing and arranging, with several compositions featuring in TV and Film.
 He has also previously worked for Trinity College London and currently works with University of Arts London as a Qualification Developer and Senior External Moderator.

-Lewis Blofled, Music Lecturer
+Lewis Blofeld, Music Lecturer

 Our Alumni